 Small, basic, but cozy family run guesthouse in a good location.
 Close to the town center so multiple breakfast options are not far away.
 Rooms include aircon and strong wifi.
 This guesthouse offers real value for your money.
 If you opt for a room without aircon (not always necessary in the cool season) the price gets even better.

 Mid Range = from THB1000 to THB2500

 Due to Mae Hong Son being a small town, the number of eateries is rather limited.
 Don’t let it bother you, most visitors won’t stay here long enough to exhaust all the food options anyway.
-Having said that, you should be on the lookout for Shan food.
+Having said that, you should be on the lookout for local Shan food.